LuisEJaar/notThisWeek/README.md

 ## Lessons Learned:

-- Got some good practice with MVC workflow
+- Got some good practice with MVC workflow.
+The project was initially made without react but this resulted in a user experience that would require multiple page refreshes.
+Upon conversion I also started learning more about web sockets using socket.io to push changes to user clients upon the actions of other users.
+This resulted in a more seamless play style.

 # Install